rust-lang/rust-by-example/src/scope/borrow/alias.md

                 borrowed_point.x, another_borrow.y, point.z);

     // The immutable references are no longer used for the rest of the code so
-    // it is possible to reborrow with a mutbale reference. let mutable_borrow = &mut point;
+    // it is possible to reborrow with a mutable reference. let mutable_borrow = &mut point;

     // Change data via mutable reference